Getting Started

 Quick start

-git clone https://github.com/rhonda-rodododo/llamenos.git
+git clone https://github.com/rhonda-rodododo/llamenos-platform.git

-cd llamenos
+cd llamenos-platform

 ./scripts/docker-setup.sh

-2. Name your hotline — set the display name
+2. Name your hotline — set the display name shown in the app

 3. Choose channels — enable Voice, SMS, WhatsApp, Signal, and/or Reports